Take 5 safety: control hazards and reduce risk

 Positive employee engagement

 “Taking 5” encourages workers to stop and consider what they’re doing and how they’re doing it.
-This increases individual ownership of personal safety and may lead to less injuries in the long run.
+This increases individual ownership of personal safety and may lead to fewer injuries in the long run.

-Not only is this great for your team’s EHS performance, but it may also have a positive impact on worker satisfaction, which typically leads to lower turnover rates.
+Not only is this great for your team’s EHS performance, but it may also have a positive impact on worker satisfaction.
+This typically leads to lower turnover rates.

 Injury and accident prevention

 The most significant benefit of taking 5 is that it can lead to lower incident rates.
-With heightened awareness of workplace hazards, workers are better equipped to adjust accordingly and protect themselves.
+With heightened awareness of workplace hazards through take 5 safety tactics, workers are better equipped to adjust accordingly.
+They can then protect themselves effectively.

 Increased efficiency

 When workers take the time to assess and eliminate hazards before diving into a task, they have a better chance of entering a solid flow state of work.
-Once in the flow of things, they’ll likely have less interruptions and be more efficient with their time.
+Once in the flow of things, they’ll likely have fewer interruptions.
+Thus, they become more efficient with their time in keeping with the take 5 safety approach.